jvansch1/ycharts-wiki/Home.md

 Server and developer environment configuration files.

 ### /confs Subdirectories
-* `/aws` stores userdata files that autoscaled queue machines use
+* `/airflow` store airflow specific confs
+* `/celery` store celery-specific confs
 * `/cron` stores cronjob files
 * `/database` stores plist files used by the Database Restore Mac Mini
 * `/developers` stores configuration files needs for the development environment
 * `/fonts` stores fonts that are used on the site and by node
-* `/karma` stores karma configuration for javascript tests
+* `/incident` ssets needed when taking the site into incident mode.
 * `/maintenance` assets needed when taking the site into maintenance mode.
 * `/redis` Redis confs
-* `/server` Nginx, UWSGI and package installation confs.
+* `/server` Nginx confs for our webservers and related assets.
-* `/ssl` Files needed to set up SSL for the site.
-* `/upstart` Configuration files that define long running commands using Ubuntu's upstart system for running/start/stopping tasks
+* `/systems` Configuration files that define long running commands using Ubuntu's systemd service for running/start/stopping tasks

 ## /data
 This folder is reserved for downloading data files before they are processed.
 It also stores our server log files.